LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

   **If your Glue job was created using the `Visual` tab in Glue Studio, you won't need to set any other job parameters and can continue setting other input variables where necessary.**

-  - To retrieve the job parameters you set here, add this import statement to your script: `from helpers.helpers import get_glue_env_var`
+  - To retrieve the job parameters you set here, add this import statement to your script: `from scripts.helpers.helpers import get_glue_env_var`

     You can then get the value of your job parameters to use in your script like this: